mr618show/NP-Passport/README.md

  - A switch that provides interation for user to mark the current park as 'visited'
  - Map view annotation color-coding change when a park is marked as 'visited'

+Park Stats View
+ - Rich UI with custom counting label and pie chart present the current progress of visiting

 Walkthrough of all user stories: